A Facebook friend recently posed the question “If people are afraid to look at another point of view, is it fear or pride?”

 Pride?
 Well, it goes before a fall, as Rachel Lynde used to say.
 Few of us are comfortable when our ideas are challenged and, by nature, we gravitate toward information that supports our own viewpoint.
 If we’re not careful, this is where pride sets in.
 Worse yet is when we start thinking everyone else is biased and refuse to see it in ourselves.

 A good way to forego both fear and pride is the 3-source habit I learned in journalism school.
-It’s good to regularly read from a right wing (i.e. Fox News), a left wing (i.e. CNN) and a neutral (i.e. Reuters) news source.
+It’s good to regularly read from a right wing (i.e. Wall Street Journal), a left wing (i.e. CNBC) and a neutral (i.e. Reuters) news source.
 When it comes to radio, seek a talk show that invites guests from both sides and respectfully allows them to speak without interruption.
 Compare what stories these sources cover and how they do so.
 Above all, open your mind to objective, analytical, and compassionate thinking.

 Be responsible, journalistic citizens.